 1. Protect Yourself

-If you want to know how to get rid of rat urine odor, then you first need to know how to protect yourself!
-It is vital for you to remain healthy and well!
+If you want to know how to get rid of rat urine odor, you first need to know how to protect yourself!
+You need to remain healthy and well!

 Where there is rat urine, there are also rat feces.
 Rat feces can give you some pretty terrible diseases, such as hantavirus.
 Protect yourself with the following list of items: